How might a cafe create a digital experience that feels as warm, calm, and intentional as sitting down with a carefully crafted cup of coffee?

 Feature Roadmap

 To define and prioritize the key functionalities of Cafe Kish, I created a feature roadmap that aligned both user needs and business objectives.
-As Cafe Kish combines a physical café experience with an online specialty coffee shop, the platform needed to support product discovery, online purchasing, brand storytelling, customer engagement, and long-term loyalty.
+As Cafe Kish combines a physical cafe experience with an online specialty coffee shop, the platform needed to support product discovery, online purchasing, brand storytelling, customer engagement, and long term loyalty.

 • Homepage